openservicemesh/osm-docs/content/docs/getting_started/manual_demo.md

 ---
-title: "Full feature demo - manual installation"
+title: "OSM manual demo"
 description: "The manual demo is a step-by-step walkthrough set of instruction of the automated demo."
 type: docs
-weight: 2
+weight: 1
 aliases: = ["/docs/install/manual_demo/"]
 ---

 # How to run the OSM manual demo

-The OSM Manual Install Demo Guide is a step by step set of instructions to quickly demo OSM's key features.
+The OSM manual demo install guide is a step by step set of instructions to quickly demo OSM's key features.

 ## Prerequisites